Award Winning ExpertiseTES FE Award for Outstanding Innovation in Teaching & Learning 2011 (FEED Initiative)

 Cultural capital opens doors.
 We believe every child has the right to benefit from arts-rich experiences.

 Art at the Heart is committed to making our arts activities accessible for all.
 The venues from which we operate are carefully selected to be family friendly, with easy access for buggies and wheelchair users.
 All have baby-changing and easy access facilities, with access to drinking water, with some venues offering refreshments.

 The Courtyard Gallery in The Core, Solihull has additional seating available on request if required.
-If arriving by car, there is lift access from the subterranean car park to gallery level as well as ramp access from Homer Road.
+There is lift access to all levels of the building.

-If you have enquiries/worries or suggestions about facilities, please do make sure to contact us at
+If you have enquiries/worries or suggestions, please do make sure to contact us at:

 firstname.lastname@example.org or telephone 07772 319303